andrewprojansky/LMAlgolabs/README.md

 - [Python3](https://www.python.org)
 - [Git](https://git-scm.com/) (You may need to download the folders as a compressed folder if you do not have git installed)

+# Part 1: Getting to know the tools
+In this first part, we will explain the considered physical model in more detail and see how language models are implemented and used for quantum state representations.
+You can use the following steps depending on your operating system to get the tutorial running.
+Those steps will open an application which will guide you through the first part of the tutorial.

 ## How to Use